 My flight was scheduled to leave late on Good Friday.
 I’d spent the day crashed on the sofa, getting some work done with Netflix on and The Flatmate beside me.
 I checked my trains to get from London Bridge to Gatwick and left with the perfect amount of time to get to the airport and have some time to pick up some dinner.

 I sensed something was wrong when I was at London Bridge.
 The platform numbers for the incoming trains weren’t appearing until the last minute.
 Still, my train got in on time and only left a few minutes late.
 Then it stopped.
 An announcement came on.
-There were trespassers on the attack and they weren’t moving.
+There were trespassers on the track and they weren’t moving.
 We waited for them to be shifted but then it was slow moving as we were in a backlog of trains.
 I was starting to get quite worried.
 It was bank holiday weekend, I might have already checked-in and only had cabin baggage but security could be slow going.